 Whenever a post-partum bleed is suspected, other tests are performed such as the rosette test or Kleihauer-Betke test.
 The rosette test is a screening test for Rh-Negative mothers and determines whether a bleed greater than 30 mL has occurred.
 The Kleihauer-Betke test gives a quantitative result for the amount of bleed by microscopically counting the number of fetal cells in a maternal blood sample.
 A special stain is used for these samples, in which an acid-citrate buffer removes adult hemoglobin from the cells.
 Any fetal cells present in the maternal blood will appear as bright pink and maternal cells will stain pale pink.
 For post-partum bleeds in Rh-Negative women, the amount of RhIg can be determined by the percentage of fetal cells in circulation as one RhIg dose would not be sufficient to prevent the production of anti-D.

-Overall, I am very thankful for RhIg, as without it, the health of myself and my three other sisters could have been jeopardized at our births.
+Overall, I am very thankful for RhIg, as without it, the health of myself and my sisters could have been jeopardized at birth.